Hearing Health House

 Our hours are 9:00am - 4:00pm, Monday through Friday

 Can I order by email and use my credit card, instead of ordering online with Paypal?

 Yes, you may order by email: firstname.lastname@example.org.
 Please be sure to include your phone number, or credit card information if you do not want us to call you.

-You also may order using our form, including your credit card information or phone number.
+You also may order using our Contact Us form, including your credit card information

 Do I need an appointment to have ear impressions taken at the Hocks Building?

 Yes, you will need to call 503-274-9482 for an appointment, email for an appointment: email@example.com, or use our Contact Us form.

 Where Can I Get Custom Noise Brakers?

 To obtain a pair of Custom Hocks Noise Brakers®, you will need to have impressions of your ears taken by a hearing specialist or any medical personnel who are qualified to take an impression.
 Please refer to for instructions, and use our Lab Order Form.

 If you are in or near Portland, Oregon, we will take your ear impressions at no additional charge.
 Call 503-274-9482 for an appointment or with questions.